-- What are some ways people can pressure you?
-What are some ways that you can resist pressure from others? - How would you feel if someone pressured you to vape?
+- What are some ways people can influence you?
+What are some ways that you can resist influence from others? - How would you feel if someone pressured you to vape?
 What could you say to them? - Why could it be hard to say 'no' if you are asked to vape?
 How could you make it easier to say 'no'? - Why might your peers/friends ask you to vape with them?
-How might knowing this would be helpful?
+How could knowing this be helpful?

-Topic 3: Critical analysis of vaping marketing.
+Topic 3: Critical analysis of vaping marketing